epfl-cs358/2024sp-quoridor/README.md

 Mount the wheels to the plate, sliding the assembly.

+# Combine x axis assembly with the rest
 Now we can mount the stepper on the x axis with the belt.
 Attach the belt to the plate going above the profile like this:

 ![signal-2024-05-30-131015](https://github.com/epfl-cs358/2024sp-quoridor/assets/29517376/f2b83ba8-ecee-4d5d-bf38-fe47de7ae71f)